sergiosja/AdventOfCode/2021/Day 2/README.md

 # Day 2

-Very straight-forward puzzle today, didn't really know how to make it fancy (not that I tried very hard either).
+Very straight-forward puzzle today, didn't really know how to make it fancy (not that I tried that hard either).
 Both parts build on the main algorithm, which simply goes through the input tuples and does some form for arithmetic.

+I included a Scheme variant as well, even though it gives me a proper imperative feeling and left me dissatisfied.

 ## The solution
 For part one, simply increase `depth` when we go down and decrease when we go up, and increase `pos` when we go forward.
 In the end, print the product of our depth and position.
 O(n) time complexity since we need every line of input.